a11delavar/lit/packages/Lit/bind/README.md

 # `Binder` Class

 The `Binder` class facilitates the creation of `bind` directives with deep bindings.
-It is specially useful for components which have a few central properties which are used often in bindings:
+It is especially useful for components which have a few central properties which are used often in bindings:

 ```ts
 type Data = {